 - Division of property.

-This document also lays out the basic facts of your divorce even down to the case number.
+This document also lays out the basic facts of your divorce, including the case number.
 If you need information about your divorce, look here.

 Related Reading: Are Divorce Records Public?